mthomsonbrown/LambdaApi/README.md

 The included tests can be run to verify the API is working as intended.

 #### Setup:
-- Install Python 2.7 and pip following their respective documentation.
+- Install Python 2.7 and pip following their documentation.
 - Install pytest: `pip install pytest`

 #### Execution: